sonoma state university

-Sonoma State University is home to, the Green Music Center, which is one of the most sought after music and art venues in the world and the highly anticipated Weill Hall opened in September 2012.
+Sonoma State University is home to the Green Music Center, which is one of the most sought after music and art venues in the world, and the highly anticipated Weill Hall which opened in September 2012.

-The Student Center opened in November 2013.
-The Student Center is located at the heart of campus and is the primary meeting and gathering space at the university, as well as home to the largest ballroom in Sonoma County.
+Located at the heart of campus and open since 2013, the Student Center is the University’s primary meeting and gathering space, as well as home to the largest ballroom in Sonoma County.